ISL: Eugeneson Lyngdoh in talks with Bengaluru FC | Goal.com

 The 32-year-old midfielder had joined ATK in 2017 after spending three seasons at Bengaluru.
 The Kolkata club had bought the player from the ISL 2017 player's draft.

-ATK had roped in Lyngdoh, who was at that time one of the finest midfielders in the country, for a whopping INR 1.1 cr in 2017.
-But the central midfielder did not deliver as per expectations.
+ATK had roped in Lyngdoh, who was at that time one of the finest midfielders in the country, for a whopping INR 1.1 Cr in 2017.
+But Eugene's time at ATK was blighted by injuries.

 The midfielder was jolted with an ACL injury within just one month of the ISL 2017/18 season.
 He was ruled out for the entire year after the cruciating knock.

-Lyngdoh returned to ATK last season but he was not even half of what the player he used to be during his Bengaluru FC days.
+Lyngdoh returned to ATK last season but he struggled to break into the first XI.
 He appeared in a total of eight games in the last two ISL seasons.

 The Shillong-born midfielder played a crucial role in Bengaluru FC's success in between 2014-17.
 He had won the I-League once, Federation Cup twice and reached the final of AFC Cup in 2016 with the Blues.

-At the twilight of his career now, the player will be looking forward to reviving his reputation with his former employers.
+The player will be looking forward to reviving his fortunes with his former employers.